jdefrance7/SeniorDesignProject/README.md

 3. Select `Parallel Programmer` from the `Tools->Programmer` menu in the Arduino IDE toolbar.

-4. Select `Sketch->Upload Using Programmer` from the Arduino IDE toolbar.
+4. Either click the right arrow button in the upper left hand corner of the Arduino IDE or select `Sketch->Upload Using Programmer` from the Arduino IDE toolbar.

 5. Wait for the upload to complete and read diagnostic info in the Arduino IDE console.